AI Agents on monday.com

 • Zoom

-• Add a custom MCP - Under tools, click on + Add custom MCP.
+• Add a custom MCP - In addition to the built-in integrations, you can extend your agent's capabilities by connecting any external service that exposes an MCP-compatible endpoint.
+This allows you to go beyond the built-in toolset and connect services you control directly to your agent.
+Under tools, click on + Add custom MCP.
 In the following page, add the URL of your MCP server to connect your custom MCP.
 Then give it a name and add your Access token/API key.
 You'll then see your MCP listed under your tool list.

-Add skills that give your agents abilities to complete specific tasks.
+Add skills that give your agents the ability to complete specific tasks.

 Click on + Add skills.
-From there, choose from the list of available skills that fit your needs and click on Add skill.
+From there, choose a skill from the list that fits your needs, then click Add skill.
+You can also chat with your agent to create a skill together.

 Choose your LLM model